-Numerous amendments to the Law on Foreigners and the Law on Employment of Foreigners entered into force on May 7, 2019, whereby certain provisions had been applicable as of January 1, 2019, are both expected to make Serbia an increasingly attractive place for the employment of foreigners and to encourage foreign investments in Serbia, which we discussed in detail in our blog post on the Amendments to the Law on Foreigners.
+Both the Law on Foreigners and the Law on Employment of Foreigners have suffered numerous amendments in 2019.
+It was expected that that these amendments would make Serbia an increasingly attractive place for the employment of foreigners and to encourage foreign investments in Serbia, which we discussed in detail in our blog post on the residence permit in Serbia.

-The general idea behind the amendments was to improve the business climate in Serbia by facilitating the process of obtaining temporary residence permits and work permits in Serbia.
+The general idea behind the amendments to these two laws was to improve the business climate in Serbia by facilitating the process of obtaining a temporary residence permit in Serbia and getting work permits in Serbia.

 Specifically, temporary residence and work permits are common for all foreigners who work in Serbia, but what distinguishes them is the legal ground on which they are based.